Rowland Makati: Career

 he was handed his topflight debut on Mon 6 June 2022 by head coach Nicholas Muyoti after being introduced in the second half during a 33rd round 2021-22 FKF Premier League game against AFC Leopards at Thika Stadium.

 Prior to the start of the 2022-23 FKF Premier League season, Makati converted from an attacking midfielder to a right-back to fill a void left after the exit of Kevin Otieno.

-He scored his maiden premier league goal on Sunday 24 September 2023 against Nzoia Sugar in Ruaraka.
+He scored his maiden premier league goal on Sunday 24 September 2023 against Nzoia Sugar in Ruaraka, and added his second on 7 Dec 2025 in Machakos.

+In August 2025 Makati ended his five-year stay at City Stars to join Kenya Commercial Bank S.C. on a two-year deal as part of a major squad rebuild under new coach Robert Matano.